MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/lesson-3-execute-a-stored-procedure-to-select-new-employees-added.md

 ---
+description: "Learn more about: Lesson 3: Execute a Stored Procedure to Select New Employees Added"
 title: "Lesson 3: Execute a Stored Procedure to Select New Employees Added | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"